|The Aeroplanes That Never Were

 Type 5, which featured a windscreen replacing the sliding hood.

-Finally, senior Russian historian Mikhail Maslov suggested that perhaps the designation "Type 6" might have applied to the 20-to-30 I-16 Ispanski models
+Finally, senior Russian historian Mikhail Maslov (in 1998) suggested that perhaps the designation "Type 6" might have applied to the 30 I-16 Ispanskii models

 In every case, these designations "Type 6" are erroneous.
 No such model